SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 >
 > <sup style="font-weight:bold;">15</sup> What then? **Shall we sin because we are not under law but under grace? <span style="font-weight:bold;color:orangered;">Absolutely not!</span>** &mdash; Romans 6:15 NET -->

-The following excerpt from **Chuck Smith**'s C2000 blasts this extremism out of the water.
+The following excerpt from **Chuck Smith**'s C2000 also blasts this extremism out of the water.
 Chuck Smith is a well respected moderate and basic protestant that **is not** a part of this particular 80s movement; although some may see him as a precursor to it, the 80s &ldquo;*free grace*&rdquo; movement [**would not** pass the Chuck Smith test](https://sevenshepherd.github.io/calvary-chapel/).
 We also recommend his topical study on [repentance](https://youtu.be/kP8rIIps4Sk?t=130).

 > 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
 Pretty powerful words.
 It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
 I really haven’t seen Him.
 If I really know Him, then I’m gonna be free from the practice of sin.**
 >